The most discriminable quantum states in the multicopy regime: The relationship between -copy discrimination problem and state -designs

 \subsection{Real quantum states}

-As discussed in \cref{sec:real}, dealing with multiple copies of real quantum states is mathematically more complicated to analyse than its complex counterpart.
-The reason for that is that real state $k$-designs do not add up to a projector, but to an operator with several different eigenvalues.
-This makes the problem of finding the most discriminable $k$-copy states more subtle.
-First, while analysing the quantity $\Discr(\{\ketbra{\psi_i}\}_i, k)$ when the set of states $\{\ketbra{\psi_i}\}_i$ contains a real state $k$-design is possible (see \cref{thm:SO(d)}), the solution is more complicated than in the complex case, and it is not given by a simple combinatorial formula.
-Second, since real state $k$-designs do not add up to a projector, the methods used in the complex case to obtain upper bounds do not apply in a straightforward way.
-And, while we believe that real state $k$-designs are the most discriminable $k$-copy states, when restricted to pure real states, we only have a proof of this fact for the case where $d=2$ and $k=2$ (see \cref{thm:trine}).
-We expect that there exists a more general design-based argument of this fact for any $d$ and $k$, but we have not been able to find it yet.
+As discussed in \cref{sec:real}, analysing multiple copies of real quantum states is mathematically more complicated than its complex counterpart, as real state $k$-designs do not add up to a projector, but to an operator with several different eigenvalues.
+Since real state $k$-designs do not add up to a projector, the methods used in the complex case to obtain upper bounds do not apply in a straightforward way, but we could still prove that when a real group state $k$-design exist, they are most $k$-copy discriminable, see \cref{thm:SO(d)}.
+For the qubit case, we have proven that, for $N\geq k+1$ and large values of $k$, we have $ \Omega^\text{real}_\text{pure}(d=2,N,k) \sim \frac{1}{N} \sqrt{2\pi k}$ while for the classical case we have $\Omega^\text{cl}(d=2,N,k) \sim \frac{1}{N} \sqrt{\frac{\pi k}{2}}$.
+That is, the advantage of encoding classical information on real qudits over classical bits is is constant, while as detailed in \cref{subsec:asympt_pure}, the advantage given by encoding classical information on complex qudits is quadratic.
+This is an evidence that the power of real quantum states is very limited~\cite{Nemoz2025real}.

-We have strong numerical evidence that the regular polygon is always the most discriminable set of pure rebits, regardless of the number of states $N$ or the number of copies $k$.
+It is also interesting to notice that, we have strong numerical evidence that the regular polygon is always the most discriminable set of pure real qubits, regardless of the number of states $N$ or the number of copies $k$.
 While this seems to be intuitively true to us, we were unable to find a proof of this fact.

 Lastly, we notice that, as in the complex case, when mixed states are considered, the most discriminable real quantum states are not pure.
 And, as in the complex case, we expect that, while state $k$-designs are not the most discriminable $k$-copy states, they will be still closely related to the optimal construction.